stephenhouser/flopper/README.md

 ## Notes

 This project has been built iteratively using AI-assisted pair programming.
-Expect rapid changes and refactors during active development.
+Expect ugly code, rapid changes, and refactors during active development.